Plink02/PBbot/README.md

 # PB-bot
 This bot connects to twitch to discord and src to send pace alerts and retrieve PB data.
-If you would like the bot active in you twitch chat DM Plink#5726 on Discord.
+If you would like the bot active in your twitch chat DM Plink#5726 on Discord.

 ## Commands